asntech/improse/README.md

 Introduction
 ============
-Improse is a supervised machine learning approach to predict super-enhancers or constituents of super-enhancers for a list of candidate enhancers.
+Improse is a supervised machine learning approach to predict super-enhancers or constituents of super-enhancers from a list of candidate enhancers.
 Improse integrated diverse features including DNase I hypersensitivity (DNaseI), histone modifications (HMs), cofactors, transcription factors (TFs) and DNA sequence specific features.

 Improse comes with six state-of-the-art machine learning models including Random Forest (RF), Support Vector Machines (SVM), K-Nearest Neighbor (kNN), AdaBoost (AB), Decision Tree (DT) and Naive Bayes (NB).

-Random Forest is our optimal and default model but user can select any of the model and further test it using cross-validation, independent test data or to make predictions.
+Random Forest is our optimal and default model but user can select any of the models and further test it using cross-validation, independent test data or to make predictions.

 Installation
 ============